jbtronics/bs-treeview/README.md

 ```

 ## Options
-You can pass various options to the treeview as the second argument of the constructor, to control the behaviour of the treeview.
+You can pass various options to the treeview as the second argument of the constructor, to control the behavior of the treeview.
 See the [documentation](https://jbtronics.github.io/bs-treeview/classes/bstreeviewoptions.html) of `BSTreeViewOptions` to see which options are possible and what they do.

 ## Methods
 The treeview nodes and the treeview itself can be controlled using various methods of the treeview.
 See the [documentation](https://jbtronics.github.io/bs-treeview/classes/bstreeview.html) of `BSTreeView` and the [documentation](https://jbtronics.github.io/bs-treeview/classes/bstreeviewnode.html) of `BSTreeViewNode` for more information.

 Most methods take an second argument with an options object.
 The options object can be used to pass additional parameters to the method, like preventing the triggering of events.
-See the respective Options class of the method for more informations.
+See the respective Options class of the method for more information.

 ## Themes
 Themes are presets for the options object, which can be passed as the third argument of the constructor (as an array of themes).